Introduction to Stochastic Processes, II

 M. A. Pinsky and S. Karlin.
 I plan to discuss most of the material contained in chapters 6, 7, and 8 of the text, with selected topics from chapter 9.

-- The discussion sections meet on Mondays according to the following schedule:
+- The discussion sections meet on Tuesdays according to the following schedule:

-- Your course grade will be based on your performance on the midterm exam and
+- Your course grade will be based on your performance on the two midterm exams and the

 - In addition there will be weekly homework assignments which in total will

-These assignments will be due at Tuesdays at 6 pm in your TA's homework drop box,
+These assignments will be due on Thursdays at 6 pm in your TA's homework drop box,

 located in the basement of APM (turn left upon exiting the elevator or the stairwell);

-- The midterm exam will be given on Friday, May 3.
+- The midterm exams will be given on the Friday of the fourth and eighth weeks of

 - The +/- grading system will be used for letter grades.